sas-fossdev/saspes/README.md

 ## Download

-Download for Chrome can be found on [chrome web store](https://chrome.google.com/webstore/detail/sas-powerschool-enhanceme/ehnkngeidilnoabcjjimkomcggndbhnk) and for Firefox, please check the [relase directory](https://github.com/gary-kim/saspes/tree/master/release).
+Download for Chromium can be found on [chrome web store](https://chrome.google.com/webstore/detail/sas-powerschool-enhanceme/ehnkngeidilnoabcjjimkomcggndbhnk) and for Firefox, please check the [relase directory](https://github.com/gary-kim/saspes/releases/).

 ## Contributing